autistic-symposium/searcher-cowswap-py/README.md

 ```
-✅ Solving orders/instance_2.json with spread strategy.
+🐮 Solving orders/instance_2.json with spread strategy.
+🐮 Order 0 is a sell order.
-✅ FIRST LEG trade overview:
+🐮 FIRST LEG trade overview:
-✅ ➖ sell 1000_000000000000000000 of A
+🐮 ➖ sell 1000_000000000000000000 of A
-✅ ➕ buy some amount of B2
+🐮 ➕ buy some amount of B2
 🟨   Prior sell reserve: 10000_000000000000000000
 🟨   Prior buy reserve: 20000_000000000000000000
 🟨   Prior sell price 0.5